Code-Institute-Submissions/the-running-team/README.md

 ![readmehero](documentation/images/database_diagram.jpeg)
-Encryptinator is a command line themed, educational website for people who want to learn basic encryption.
-Possible users can range from students of data science all the way down to students in elementary school.
-This does not exclude any other type of users, of course.
-Some may simply be interested in the website for the sole purpose of encrypting/decrypting a message.
+The Running Team is the digital home of a fictional running team.
+The website is meant to be a place where the team members can plan workouts, share knowledge through blog posts, and keep up to date with the events the team is participating in.
+However, the website can also be accessed by anyone who's not a member of the team, although in a very restricted view.

 ## UX